Is Online Dating Really Worth it?

 Perverts.
 These are the people who insist on sending unwanted sexual messages or sexting.
 These people will send sexual messages or nudy pics either without consent, or too soon before or after meeting someone, which makes the recipient feel very uneasy, uncomfortable or just disgusted.

 So with all that in mind, do I think on-line dating is worth it?
 I would say yes.

 As long as you are smart at your approach, honest about who you are and what you want, get to know the dating platform before signing up, follow all the safety protocols, and proceed with a lighthearted attitude, meaning date to have fun and see what is out there instead of examining each date as a potential husband or wife, I think the online dating pros outweigh the cons.

-In this day in age, with all the new technologies, on-line dating does not seem to be going anywhere.
-It is likely to keep growing.
+In this day in age, with all the new technologies, online dating does not seem to be going anywhere.
+In fact, studies show that it's likely to keep growing.
 But, at the end of the day it is up to you to weigh the pros and cons and decide if it’s worth it for you or not.
 Because hey, like everything else, it may just not be your cup of tea.
 Some prefer organic dating and view online dating as impersonal and superficial, others feel it's fun and gives them more options, and many, after hearing several success stories, feel it gives them enough hope to give it a try.

 And for me, having worked with many people who have found love online, including myself, I would say it is definitely worth a try.